aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 Step 3: Build the Light Curve
 *****************************

+Finally, you have everything you need to build the light curve.
+The :py:class:`Observer` class exists to facilitate user production of flux and other desirables (see :ref:`Fig. 3<class-diagram-observer>`, and must be passed a :py:class:`Binary`, the inclination, and the argument of periastron of the binary with respect to the observer.

-To build the light curve, GYRE-lc adopts a heirarchical architecture.
-The flux itself is computed at the :py:class:`Observer` level, along with other user-desired observables e.g. the power spectrum.
-The function :py:func:`Observer.find_flux()` simply takes a user-provided star system, inclination, and argument of periastron with respect to the observer, and returns a sum of the differential fluxes calculated from the intensity moments and perturbation coefficients provided by :py:class:`Star` and :py:class:`Irradiation` from within :py:class:`Binary`.
+You may then pass a time or timeseries array to :py:func:`Observer.find_flux()`, which returns the sum of differential fluxes calculated from the intensity moments and perturbation coefficients provided by :py:class:`Star` and :py:class:`Irradiation` from within :py:class:`Binary`.

 .. _class-diagram-observer: